Teams is replacing Skype for Business – how does it (really) work for the user?

 - Again, if both users are in Teams you will get the full experience so I will not go into details there.

-- Ben will be able to both initiate, receive and reply to SfB chat sessions.
+- Ben will be able to both initiate, receive and reply to SfB chat sessions but only plain text – no rich format like bold, italic, inline pictures, emoticons.

 - Ben can still join SfB meetings, that’s what the SfB client is used for and needs to be running in the background.
 So we don’t see that going away very soon.
-Or, of course, he could use the SfB Web App if the SfB application is not installed.
+Or, of course, he could use the SfB Web App if the SfB application is not installed but I suggest having the SfB client running in the background all the time.

-- Ben can’t initiate screen sharing nor file transfers to SfB users – a meeting is required for that.
+- Ben can’t initiate screen sharing to SfB users – a Teams meeting is required for that.

 This is just one part of the story, the big difference is the way that Teams can be more than what SfB was when it comes to collaboration.
 You need to develop a plan for how to communicate this to your users… You might also have other dependencies with SfB like conference room equipment like Skype Room Systems and integration with PBX.